 Reconstruction Protocol

-Here you will find a template of my own reconstruction protocol.
-This protocol is a very simplified version of what you actually have to do in order to document a scientific reconstruction.
-It will serve as a good start in our course however.
-Please fill this out during your reconstruction process.
-You can either work on this together or assign a person to be responsible for keeping this up-to-date.
-In this article here, I will simply explain the different blocks of that protocol and how to use it.
-You can download the protocol down here:
+Here is a template of my own reconstruction protocol.
+This is a very simplified version of what you actually need to do to document a scientific reconstruction.
+However, it will serve as a good starting point for our course.
+Please complete this as you go through your reconstruction process.
+You can either work on it together or assign one person to be responsible for keeping it up to date.
+In this article, I will simply explain the different blocks of this protocol and how to use it.
+You can download the protocol here:

 Document Version Link